carg563/generator-eagle-xb-widget/README.md

 ## About

 This generator scaffolds out the boilerplate files that are needed when you are creating custom Experience Builder widgets.
-This includes [generators](#running-the-generators) to set up your project and scaffold out the files needed to create custom widgets.
+This includes [generators](#running-the-generators) to scaffold out the files needed to create custom, layout, theme or stand alone widgets.

-Please note, this is a work in progress as Experience Builder is still in development.
+**Please note, this is a work in progress as Experience Builder is still in development.**

 ![Screenshot](https://github.com/carg563/generator-eagle-xb-widget/blob/master/Capture.PNG)